bruensicke/li3_resque/README.md

 ResqueProxy::enqueue('myqueue','app\jobs\MyJob', array('args' => 'to-pass'));
 ```

 This will queue up a job.
-The Job is located in the `app\jobs`
+The job is located in the `app\jobs`
 namespace.
 Its' class name is MyJob, and an array of args are passed
 in.
 The queue name is `myqueue`.